minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - Minswap AMM V2 uses Constant Product Formula (x * y = k).
 This formula, most simply expressed as x * y = k, states that trades must not change the product (k) of a pair’s reserve balances (x and y).
 Because k remains unchanged from the reference frame of a trade, it is often referred to as the invariant.
 This formula has the desirable property that larger trades (relative to reserves) execute at exponentially worse rates than smaller ones.
 - The AMM V2 uses Batching architecture to solve concurrency on Cardano.
 Each user action will create an "Order" and "Batcher" will look through them and apply them into a "Liquidity Pool".
-A valid "Batcher" is a wallet which contains Minswap's License Token.
+A valid "Batcher" is a wallet which is whitelisted.
 Batching transaction is permissioned and only is triggered by "Batcher".

 ## 2. Architecture